Asser22/Asser22/README.md

 ---

 ## 👀 Areas of Interest
-- Advanced **AI and Machine Learning** applications, particularly in cybersecurity and financial engineering.
+- Advanced **AI and Machine Learning** applications, particularly in Machine Learning and cybersecurity.
 - Developing robust, scalable software solutions for real-world challenges.
 - Exploring innovative methodologies in predictive modeling, algorithm optimization, and data-driven solutions.

 ## 🌱 Currently Learning
-- In-depth **TensorFlow** and **PyTorch** for deep learning model development.
-- **Financial Engineering** applications of AI in collaboration with North Central College’s CSCE Department.
+- Applications of AI in collaboration with North Central College’s CSCE Department.
-- Expanding knowledge in **cloud computing** and **containerization** for optimized deployment.

 ## 💼 Notable Projects & Achievements
-- 🏆 **Lead Author in ISIITA and IEEE**: Published research on predictive modeling in financial engineering and the performance of RNN architectures.
+- 🏆 **Lead Author in ISIITA and IEEE**: Published research AI and Machine Learning.
 - 🚀 **Software Engineering Intern at Collins Aerospace**: Developed a Jira automation tool that reduced backlog report load time from 4 minutes to 3 seconds, impacting 100+ engineers.
 - 👨‍🏫 **Mathematics Tutor & CS Preceptor**: Mentored over 60 students in advanced CS and math topics, enhancing comprehension and self-study efficiency.